khulnasoft-lab/design.khulnasoft.com/contents/regions/navigation.md

 name: Navigation
 ---

-<admonition type="note">For guidance on how to propose a change to navigation menu items, see the [Navigation handbook page](https://about.gitlab.com/handbook/engineering/ux/navigation/).</admonition>
+<note>For guidance on how to propose a change to navigation menu items, see the [Navigation handbook page](https://about.gitlab.com/handbook/engineering/ux/navigation/).</note>

 ## Top menu